trebisky/rp2040/README.md

 I was never a great fan of the Raspberry Pi, but the Pico and RP2040 are another thing entirely.
 The more I work with them, the more I like them.
 Everything is open source, even the bootrom code.

+* blink1 - simple C program to blink the onboard LED